tzjZhengJie/tzjZhengJie/README.md

 - Proficient in Python and SQL

-- Learning how to develop an informative dashboard via Power BI and Tableau
+- Proficient in BI Tools, translating raw data into business insights through visualisation

 - Visit my website at [here](https://chriszj.com/)